simplyshravan/FusionCharts/testrouting/README.md

 # Testrouting

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+You must install node and angular.
+Check version with below command.
+`node -v`
+`ng -v`
+`npm -v`

 ## Development server

+Run `npm install --all` first to download all libraries.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.